discordjs/guide/guide/popular-topics/audit-logs.md

 	const { executor, target } = banLog;

 	// Update the output with a bit more information
-	// Also run a check to make sure the log returned was for the same banned member if (target.id === user.id) {
+	// Also run a check to make sure that the log returned was for the same banned member if (target.id === user.id) {
 		console.log(`${user.tag} got hit with the swift hammer of justice in the guild ${guild.name}, wielded by the mighty ${executor.tag}`);
 	} else {